Dilbert: Dogbert

 Dilbert's anthropomorphic pet dog is the smartest dog on Earth.
-Dogbert is a megalomaniac intellectual dog, planning to one day conquer the world.
+Dogbert is a megalomaniacal intellectual, planning to one day conquer the world.
+After he takes over the world, he plans to enslave all those not in Dogbert's New Ruling Class (DNRC), his elite group of followers.
 He once succeeded, but became bored with the ensuing peace, and quit.
 Often seen in high-ranking consultant or technical support jobs, he constantly abuses his power and fools the management of Dilbert's company, though considering the intelligence of the company's management in general and Dilbert's boss in particular, this is not very hard to do.
 He also enjoys pulling scams on unsuspecting and usually dull customers to steal their money.
 Despite Dogbert's cynical exterior, he has been known to pull his master out of some tight jams.
 Dogbert's nature as a pet was more emphasized during the earlier years of the strip; as the strip progressed, references to his acting like a dog became less common, although he still wags his tail when he perpetrates his scams.
 When an older Dilbert arrives while time-traveling from the future, he refers to Dogbert as "majesty", indicating that Dogbert will one day indeed rule the world again, and make worshipping him retroactive so he could boss around time travelers.

 Catbert

-Catbert is the "evil director of human resources" in the Dilbert comic strip.
+Catbert is a cat who is the "evil director of human resources" in the Dilbert comic strip.
 He was supposed to be a one-time character but resonated with readers so well that Adams brought him back as the HR director.
 Catbert's origins with the company are that he was hired by Dogbert.
 Dogbert hired him because he wanted an H.R.
 Director that appeared cute while secretly downsizing employees.